timescale/docs/timescaledb/quick-start/golang.md

 }
 ```

-Congratulations, you’ve successfully executed a query on TimescaleDB using Go and pgx!
+Congratulations, you've successfully executed a query on TimescaleDB using Go and pgx.

 ## Next steps
-Now that you’re able to connect, read, and write to a TimescaleDB instance from your
+Now that you're able to connect, read, and write to a TimescaleDB instance from your
 Golang application, be sure to check out these advanced TimescaleDB tutorials:

 * Refer to the [pgx documentation][pgx-docs] for more information about pgx.